 How Do You Deal With Being The Other Woman?

 One morning you wake up and decide it’s time to stop being the other woman.
 ‘Why am I ok with being the other woman?
 Enough is enough!
 I deserve better than this,’ you say as you get out of bed.
 You realize that you are not obligated to put your mental health through this emotional hell.
-So what is the best way to start the healing process and move on from being the other woman?
+So what is the best way to start the healing process and end a long-term affair?

 In worst cases, when an affair like this ends on a sad note, the other woman is often lacking in support and love from both her partner and society.
 There might be a situation when she has to pull up her socks and march ahead bravely on her own.
-Here are some ways to move on from being the other woman:
+Here are some ways to make moving on easier:

 1. Don’t be harsh on yourself